craigpestell/analytics/README.md

 ```

-The data can be transformed before being sent to each Analytics library (Tealium/Adobe or Google Analytics) using Reducers.
+The data can be transformed before being sent to each Analytics library (Tealium/Adobe or Google Analytics) using Reducers / Selectors.

 ### 1.4.3.
 Track other events, i.e. onSuccess / onFailure of an ajax call

 In the onSuccess or onFailure callback handler register the event tracking:

 ```javascript

 Analytics.track('my-event-on-success-name', someDataObject);
 ```